 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your resume in our resume builder now.

-4. Make Sure Your Education Section Doesn’t Let You Down
+4. Make Sure Your PA Resume Education Section up to the Task

 There’s no downplaying the importance of education to being a PA.